Tucker Carlson praises Kyle Rittenhouse as a ‘sweet kid’ in a sympathetic new interview

 Carlson’s fond portrait of Rittenhouse — “a working-class kid who sincerely believes in America … he tries his best to do the right thing at a time when almost no one else in the community is trying to do the right thing” — echoed the valorous framing he has received from many on the right.

-Far-right members of Congress have proclaimed that they want to hire Rittenhouse onto their staffs.
+Far-right members of Congress have proclaimed that they want to hire Rittenhouse onto their staffs; a host for Newsmax, a cable channel that positions itself to the right of Fox, floated an internship offer.
 Carlson’s Fox colleague Sean Hannity spent much of his Friday night show encouraging Rittenhouse to pursue legal action against prominent Democrats and media figures who criticized the teenager for patrolling the chaotic streets of Kenosha, Wis., with an AR-15-style rifle during clashes prompted by a White police officer’s shooting of a Black man in August 2020.

 In his sit-down with Carlson, Rittenhouse took up this line of media criticism (“The lies that they can just get away with spreading is just sickening …”), finding full-throated agreement from Carlson (“Did you know how dishonest media coverage of events could be?”).

 Carlson’s team got more than just a lengthy interview.
-His documentary production team embedded with Rittenhouse during the trial and was on hand to record his reaction to his acquittal on Friday.
+His documentary production crew embedded with Rittenhouse during the trial and was on hand to record his reaction to his acquittal on Friday.
 “We had cameras behind the scenes throughout much of this case,” he said Monday.
 “We got a lot of footage at that trial.”

 The final product will be a documentary film, “The Trial of Kyle,” that will air next month on the streaming service Fox Nation, which also broadcast his three-part series about the Jan.
 6 insurrection, “Patriot Purge,” earlier this month, in which several of the participants floated an unfounded conspiracy theory that the federal government facilitated the storming of the U.S. Capitol.